modernizedvisions/thechesapeakeshell/docs/EMAIL_HTML_AUDIT.md

 **Order confirmation HTML generation** (`functions/_lib/orderConfirmationEmail.ts`):
 - Uses a table-based HTML string with inline styles.
-- Always returns a non-empty string; if no items are present, it renders a “No items found” row.
+- Always returns a non-empty string; if no items are present, it renders a ï¿½No items foundï¿½ row.
 - No `<html>`/`<body>` wrapper is added (generally OK for email clients, but worth noting).

 **Inputs feeding the template** (`functions/api/webhooks/stripe.ts`):